Design Tokens in a Design System

 Design System

-Design tokens are key parts of a design system.
-Managing a Design System without even basic Design Tokens is nearly impossible.
-Without them, you'd constantly need to make decisions, and within a team or company, these would frequently be changed and overwritten by others.
+Design tokens are essential pieces of a design system.
+Trying to manage a design system without even basic design tokens is pretty much impossible.
+Without them, you'd always be making decisions, and in a team or company, these would often get changed or overwritten by others.

-A Design Token is a standard decision everyone can rely on.
-For example, the Design Token "Red" might store a value like #EE4B2B, which is different from #FF0000 even though they're both red.
-The idea is that with the Design Token "Red," we all know it refers to #EE4B2B, and if it's changed to another shade of red in the future, everything labeled with the Design Token "Red" will automatically update.
-This keeps the work consistent and coherent, allowing for theming and scalability.
+A Design Token is a reliable standard for everyone.
+For instance, the Design Token "Red" might hold a value like #EE4B2B, which is different from #FF0000, even though they're both shades of red.
+The idea is that when we use the Design Token "Red," we're all on the same page that it refers to #EE4B2B.
+If it gets updated to another red in the future, everything tagged with "Red" gets updated automatically.
+This keeps our work consistent and coherent, allowing for easy theming and scalability.

-Design tokens are named entities that store raw, indivisible design values like colors or sizes.
-They are the fundamental components of a design system.
-Stored in a technology-agnostic format, they can be adapted for use on any platform, replacing hard-coded values.
+Design tokens are named items that store basic design values like colors or sizes.
+They're the building blocks of a design system.
+Since they're stored in a format that works across different platforms, they can easily replace hard-coded values.

 Design Token Tiers

-Tokens are usually divided into different levels, with each level serving specific purposes and adding unique capabilities to the design system.
+Tokens are typically split into different levels, each serving specific purposes and adding unique features to the design system.

 Tier 1 — <Foundational/Global/Core/Fundamental> Tokens

-It stores basic values associated with context-free names and mainly determines the final product's appearance by defining all the values that can be used directly.
+These hold basic values with context-free names and mainly shape the final product's look by setting all values that can be used directly.

 Tier 2 — <Alias/Semantic/Theme> Tokens

-Inherits Tier 1 tokens to clearly explain their intended use and purpose in specific contexts, making them commonly used across various projects and products.
-They represent choices or intentions that show up in multiple places.
+They build on Tier 1 tokens to clarify their use and purpose in specific contexts, making them widely used across different projects and products.
+They represent choices or intentions that appear in multiple places.

 Tier 3 — <Component> Tokens

-Often inherits Tier 2 tokens and is linked to specific component values (or overrides), enabling teams to be as precise as possible with their components.
+These often build on Tier 2 tokens and are tied to specific component values (or overrides), allowing teams to be as detailed as possible with their components.

 Primitive Design Tokens:

-• Foundational Elements: Primitive tokens are the fundamental building blocks of a design system, representing the core design attributes like colors, typography, spacing, shadows, and other basic design properties.
+• Foundational Elements: These are the basic building blocks of a design system, covering core design attributes like colors, typography, spacing, shadows, and other essential design properties.

-• Raw Values: These tokens store raw, indivisible design values.
-For example, a primitive token might define a color as "red" = "#FF2800" or a font size as "font-size-large" = "24px".
+• Raw Values: They hold raw, indivisible design values.
+For instance, a primitive token might define a color as "red" = "#FF2800" or a font size as "font-size-large" = "24px".

-• Core Consistency: Primitive tokens ensure consistency across the design system by standardizing basic visual properties used throughout the project.
+• Core Consistency: They ensure consistency across the design system by standardizing basic visual properties throughout the project.

 Semantic Design Tokens:

-• Layer of Abstraction: Semantic tokens add a level of abstraction to primitive tokens by describing design properties in more meaningful or contextual terms, often related to their use or size.
-For example, "border-medium" could be a semantic token that refers to a specific border width defined by a primitive token.
+• Layer of Abstraction: Semantic tokens take primitive tokens and give them a meaningful or contextual twist, often related to their use or size.
+For example, "border-medium" could be a semantic token pointing to a specific border width.

-• Contextual Naming: These tokens often incorporate terms like "small," "medium," "large," or "primary," "secondary," to indicate relative sizes, weights, or importance.
-For example, "spacing-large" might reference a specific spacing value from the primitive tokens.
+• Contextual Naming: These tokens use terms like "small," "medium," "large," or "primary," "secondary," to hint at sizes, weights, or importance.
+For instance, "spacing-large" might tie back to a specific spacing value from the primitive tokens.

-• Adaptability and Theming: Semantic tokens make it easier to apply consistent styles across different themes or modes (like light and dark modes) without changing the underlying primitive values.
-For example, "background-default" might refer to different colors in different themes but still remain consistent in meaning.
+• Adaptability and Theming: They make it a breeze to apply consistent styles across different themes or modes (like light and dark) without tweaking the underlying primitives.
+For example, "background-default" might mean different colors in various themes but stays consistent in meaning.

-• Enhanced Communication: By using terms that describe their role or size, semantic tokens help improve communication between designers and developers, making the design system easier to understand and work with.
+• Enhanced Communication: By using terms that describe their role or size, semantic tokens help designers and developers communicate better, making the design system more understandable and easier to work with.

 Component Tokens:

-• Component-Specific Design: Component tokens are directly tied to specific UI components, defining design properties specific to those components, such as buttons, cards, modals, etc. For example, a button might have component tokens like "button-border-radius" or "button-padding".
+• Component-Specific Design: These are tailored to specific UI components, defining design properties for items like buttons, cards, modals, etc. For example, a button might have component tokens like "button-border-radius" or "button-padding".

-• Customization and Flexibility: These tokens allow components to be easily customized or themed while maintaining consistent design principles.
-For example, different button styles (primary, secondary, danger) can all be managed through component tokens.
+• Customization and Flexibility: They allow components to be easily customized or themed while sticking to consistent design principles.
+Different button styles (primary, secondary, danger) can all be handled through component tokens.

-• Consistency within Components: Component tokens ensure that all instances of a particular component maintain visual consistency, even as design changes are made.
-This helps in managing complex design systems where a single component might be used in various contexts.
+• Consistency within Components: Component tokens make sure all instances of a specific component maintain visual consistency, even when design tweaks happen.
+This is super helpful in managing complex design systems where a single component might pop up in various contexts.

-• Integration with Primitive and Semantic Tokens: Component tokens often reference primitive and semantic tokens to ensure that the design system remains consistent at every level.
-For example, a "button-background"component token might reference the "primary-color" semantic token, which in turn references a primitive color value.
+• Integration with Primitive and Semantic Tokens: Component tokens often pull from primitive and semantic tokens to keep the design system consistent at every level.
+For example, a "button-background" component token might use the "primary-color" semantic token, which in turn refers to a primitive color value.

 Adapting Design Tokens to your Design System

-Not everything we've discussed so far is universally true or applicable.
-Design Tokens vary greatly depending on the product, and not all Design Systems work for every situation.
-It's crucial to tailor the tokens to fit the project's specific needs and make necessary adjustments for the best results.
+Not everything we've talked about so far applies universally.
+Design Tokens can really differ based on the product, and not every Design System works for every situation.
+It's important to customize the tokens to meet the project's needs and tweak them for the best outcomes.

-For instance, in some cases, you might find that the line between Semantic and Component tokens is blurred, and the distinction between Foundation and Semantic can differ too.
-The proposed Tier levels might not always be consistent across the board.
-Some products may have a wide range of Design Tokens dedicated to a single component, while others might rely solely on the Foundation and Semantic levels.
+For example, sometimes the line between Semantic and Component tokens isn't so clear, and the distinction between Foundation and Semantic can change too.
+The suggested Tier levels might not be consistent everywhere.
+Some products might have loads of Design Tokens for just one component, while others might only use the Foundation and Semantic levels.

 ABOUT THE AUTHOR